thelivetraveling/webpage_en/_pages/about.md

 ---
+title: "About Us..."
+header:
+  overlay_image: "/assets/images/thelivetravelingbanner.png"
 layout: splash
 permalink: /about/
-title: "About"
-last_modified_at: 2022-05-27T11:59:26-04:00
+last_modified_at: 2025-12-04T12:00:00+02:00
 ---

-## About us...

-We have visited a lot of places around the world for that reason we want to chow you the good and the bad thing regarding of traveling around the world...
+We have visited many places and want to share our experiences with you... the ones that were incredible... and the ones that were a nightmare...